sidd14491/45daysdevopsLearning/day1/readme.md

 What is devops?
     The devops culture is implemented in several phases with the help of several tools:

-# Phases in Devsops with tools:
+# Phases in Devops with tools:
     1) Dev
         a) Plan:
             Developer need to write down the plan which they are going to develop a product